jina-ai/jina/docs/fundamentals/health-check.md

+# Health and readiness check of Jina Services

 (health-check-executor)=
-# Health check of an Executor
+## Health check of an Executor

 Executors run as microservices exposing `grpc` endpoints.
 To give information to the outside world about their health and their readiness to receive requests, Executors expose a [grpc health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) service which can be used by different orchestrators like docker-compose,